 Chair: Jane Desmarais (Goldsmiths)

-Jane Desmarais is Professor of English in the Department of English and Comparative Literature at Goldsmiths, University of London.
+Jane Desmarais is Professor of English and Director of the Decadence Research Unit in the Department of English and Comparative Literature at Goldsmiths, University of London.
 Her monograph, Monsters under Glass: A Cultural History of Hothouse Flowers, 1850 to the Present, was published by Reaktion Books in 2018.
-She has written numerous essays on the theme of Decadence and has co-edited several works, including Decadence: An Annotated Anthology (with Chris Baldick, Manchester University Press, 2012), Arthur Symons: Selected Early Poems (with Chris Baldick, MHRA, 2017), and Decadence and the Senses (with Alice Condé, 2017).
-Her volume on Decadence and Literature (co-edited with David Weir) for the Cambridge Critical Concepts series is forthcoming in 2019.
+She has written numerous essays on the theme of Decadence and has co-edited several works, including Decadence: An Annotated Anthology (with Chris Baldick, Manchester University Press, 2012), Arthur Symons: Selected Early Poems (with Chris Baldick, MHRA, 2017), Decadence and the Senses (with Alice Condé, 2017), and Decadence and Literature (with David Weir, Cambridge University Press, 2019).
+She is currently editing, with David Weir, the Oxford Handbook of Decadence (forthcoming in 2021).

 Vice Chair: Matthew Creasy (Glasgow University)